c4ldas/streamelements-widgets/twitch-channel-points/readme.md

 The widget connects to Twitch pubsub (via websocket) and the redemptions are selected from event topic `community-points-channel-v1.${providerId}` (where providerId is the Twitch channel ID).
 As this information is just raw text, the widget formats that to be easier to work on.

-Once a Channel Point is redeemed by an user, you can see it in `onEventReceived` listener in the widget itself. `obj.detail.listener` is "channelPoints", so you can filter it easily.
-It will also show on browser console the a table with some basic information of the redeemed item.
+Once a Channel Point is redeemed by an user, you can see it in `onEventReceived` listener.
+You can filter it by `obj.detail.event.type` which is "channelPoints".
+It will also show on browser console.

+`obj.detail.event.data` shows the basic information of the reward redeemed.
+You can find more in `obj.detail.event.data.raw`.

-Based on that, you can work the way you want and make your own personalization.
+Based on that, you can work the way you want and make your custom widgets based on Channel Points redemptions.
 The widget does not have anything on FIELDS tab, as it is only a raw version to collect redemptions from chat.

 ## 1-click install: